Laboratory and University Core Facility Research Equipment Program

-- In the case of University Core Facilities, short term, one-time funding of new personnel costs necessary to establish or provide a new service can be requested.
+- In the case of University Core Facilities, short term, one-time funding of new personnel costs necessary to establish/provide a new service can be requested.
 In this case, the budget justification must address future personnel costs and revenue to support those costs.

-- Extended maintenance/warranty and training or service contracts on new equipment and costs of consumables are not allowed from EVPRP funds (see Cost Sharing or Matched Funding below)
+- Extended maintenance/warranty, additional training or service contracts, and costs of consumables are not allowed from EVPRP funds (see also Matching Funding).

 Review Criteria and Process

 Need.
-As appropriate for the project, the need will be assessed relative to reduction or removal of research barriers including barriers to external funding, enhancement of the pace or quality of the research, the extent of projected use relative to potential use, and the availability of similar equipment/functions on campus.
-Proposals that will result in the duplication of existing equipment/functions must include strong scientific and/or practical justification.
+As appropriate for the project, the need will be assessed relative to reduction or removal of research barriers, including barriers to external funding, enhancement of the pace or quality of research, the extent of projected use relative to potential use, and the availability of similar equipment/functions on campus.
+Applications that could result in duplication of existing equipment/functions, especially those in recharge facilities, must include strong scientific and/or practical justification.

-All proposals will be reviewed by a faculty panel with representatives from the various Colleges.
-Funding recommendations will be submitted to the OVPR for final selection.
+All applications will be reviewed by a faculty panel with representatives from the various Colleges.
+Funding recommendations will be submitted to the EVPRP for budgetary review and final selection.

-The Principal Investigator or an approved designee must submit a final written report describing the impact the equipment had on Purdue research programs highlighting any funding that resulted from the project.
+The corresponding Principal Investigator or an approved faculty or staff designee must submit a final written report describing the impact of the equipment on Purdue research programs highlighting any funding assisted by the project.
 Deadlines for reporting are likely to be project specific and will be discussed with awardees.
-A general rule of thumb is one year after the assets should be in place and in use.
+A general rule of thumb is one year after the assets are available for use.